-LSUS has a selective admissions policy for the first-time student that is correlated to the age of the student stringent requirements for recent graduates of high school (those less than 21 years of age), relaxed requirements for to continue enrollment at LSUS beyond one semester or session must apply for admission as a non-visiting student.
+LSUS has a selective admissions policy for the first-time student that is correlated to the age of the student - stringent requirements for recent graduates of high school (those less than 21 years of age), relaxed requirements for credits are to be transferred.
+A visiting student who seeks to continue enrollment at LSUS beyond one semester or session must apply for admission as a non-visiting student.